 There is a variety of broadleaf weeds that infest Carlsbad and Artesia lawns and properties.
 The desert atmosphere of Southeast New Mexico is perfect for their survival.
 However, there are just a handful of weed and vegetation types that infest lawns to the point of needing herbicide treatments to manage them.

-This list shows the most common weeds that we treat for at Horizon, their main characteristics, and tips for controlling them.
+This list identifies the most common targets of our weed control treatments in Carlsbad, their main characteristics, and tips for controlling them.
 This isn't all the weeds we deal with.
 Just the most common in Carlsbad and Artesia lawns.

 Beyond common broadleaf lawn weeds, the New Mexico Department Of Agriculture has a list of noxious, invasive, and introduced weeds and plant species in New Mexico that we'll talk about in anther article.
 Some of these plants are the salt Cedar along the Pecos River snd down by the Flume, African Rue, and even the Mustard Weed listed below that grows from beyond C-hill to beyond who knows where.